czero69/AirSim/README.md

 ## B. Download CitySample 5.1 version from epic store/marketplace

-build airsim plugin from this branch.
-Follow default [airsim building instructions](https://microsoft.github.io/AirSim/build_windows/).
+Build airsim plugin from this branch the same way as in official [airsim building instructions](https://microsoft.github.io/AirSim/build_windows/).
 After you have build a plugin from the proper command prompt with build.cmd (please go with Visual 2022 cmd), copy a plugin dir (AirSim→Unreal→Plugins) to CitySample Project plugins dir (CitySample→Plugins).

 Generate Visual studio project files (right click on .uproject, select proper UE5 version → generate).
 Add "airsim" to .uproject and Config\DefaultGame.ini.
 Follow these instructions: [add airsim to .uproject](https://microsoft.github.io/AirSim/unreal_custenv/)